Put together a gallery wall of your favorite art, photos, and home decor along your staircase with these easy tips and ideas.

-Last week I shared with you a few of the smaller gallery walls in our home.
-When HP contacted me about creating another one I wanted to do something much bigger.
-My office and garage had boxes of blank canvasses, empty frames and other assorted pieces that I have wanted to hang on the walls forever, but have just never gotten around to, so I wanted to finally put them to good use.
+Last week I shared with you a few gallery walls I put together in our home.
+When HP contacted me about creating another one I wanted to do one on a larger scale.
+My office and garage had boxes of blank canvasses, empty frames, and assorted pieces I have wanted to hang on the walls forever.

 This wall took quite a bit of planning.
 If you saw one of my DIY posts from back in 2011, you can see what the wall looked like before.
-I'd initially planned on doing a lot of black frames with primarily black and white images, with a few images in just a little color.
+I had initially planned on doing a lot of black frames with primarily black and white images.
 I never finished it though because it just wasn’t working for me.
-It was just something I'd seen other people do and so I'd thought, hey that looks good, I can do that too, but it really just wasn't my style … which we all know is a little on the eclectic side.

-This is the 8×20 photo décor (the photo of me below taken by my lovely friend Mandy See), I absolutely loved this size.
-I want to eventually have another wall above a table with a series of these.
+The 8×20 photo décor (the photo of me below), is my favorite size.
+I want to eventually decorate another wall above a table with a series of these.
 What I loved most about this is it automatically crops your photo to the correct size, but you can move it around to get the photo just right before saving.

 The next step was to measure the wall.
-I then lay all of the frames and other items on my bedroom floor which was the largest space I had (that children wouldn’t be walking over constantly).
-I spent the next day or two moving things around, adding and taking away items, painting frames and creating new art.
+From there I lay all of the frames and other items on my bedroom floor – a space that kids wouldn’t be walking over constantly.
+The next couple of days was spent adding and taking away items, painting frames, and creating new art.

-I then added the final touches – placing a map (that has significant meaning to me) inside the embroidery hoop I’d picked up at a thrift store, putting prints into all of the frames and doing the final shuffle to bring it all together.
+The final touch was adding a map (that has significant meaning to me) inside the embroidery hoop I’d picked up at a thrift store.

-After measuring the width and height of the décor on the floor and making sure it fit perfectly on the wall, it was time to hang it all.
-I began in the center and worked my way out and it came together perfectly.
+After measuring the width and height of the pieces on the floor and making sure it fit perfectly on the wall, I could hang everything.
+I began in the center, working my way out and it came together perfectly.